Relativistic quantum chemistry: Qualitative treatment

-where $\hbar$ is the reduced Planck's constant, and α is the fine-structure constant (a relativistic correction for the Bohr model).
+where $\hbar$ is the reduced Planck constant, and α is the fine-structure constant (a relativistic correction for the Bohr model).

-Arnold Sommerfeld calculated that, for a 1s orbital electron of a hydrogen atom with an orbiting radius of 0.0529 nm, α ≈ 1/137.
-That is to say, the fine-structure constant shows the electron traveling at nearly 1/137 the speed of light.
+Bohr calculated that a 1s orbital electron of a hydrogen atom orbiting at the Bohr radius of 0.0529 nm travels at nearly 1/137 the speed of light.
 One can extend this to a larger element with an atomic number Z by using the expression $v \approx \frac{Zc}{137}$ for a 1s electron, where v is its radial velocity, i.e., its instantaneous speed tangent to the radius of the atom.
 For gold with Z = 79, v ≈ 0.58c, so the 1s electron will be moving at 58% of the speed of light.
-Plugging this in for v/c in the equation for the relativistic mass, one finds that mrel = 1.22me, and in turn putting this in for the Bohr radius above one finds that the radius shrinks by 22%.
+Substituting this in for v/c in the equation for the relativistic mass, one finds that mrel = 1.22me, and in turn putting this in for the Bohr radius above one finds that the radius shrinks by 22%.